Skip to main content.

 Recycling in Residences

-At Bard, our recycling streams & trash are taken from the over 150 building on campus to the Recycling Plant on campus.
+At Bard, our recycling and trash are taken from over 150 buildings on campus to the Recycling Plant.
 At the Recycling Plant, trash and recycling is organized and sent out to refuse agencies.

 • Paper